FallowMender05/Fallout_New_Vegas/README.md

 1. Fallout - Textures
 2. textures
 3. Please avoid restructuring the file format with renames, as doing so may disrupt its position within the other BSA files.
 As it could prevent the .DDS file from being read at all due to changes in the texture file mapping within the other .bsa folders as they depend on the file name locations.
+4. Repackage the folders back into the .BSA format without making changes to the file name at all and remove or delete old .BSA…

 Useful tool list for mod starters